 It is the case that coarse language is occasionally heard on radio.
 3BBR policy is to conform with community standards.
-From time to time, it may be appropriate, with a simple language warning, to play a song with minimal coarse language if the music is in keeping with that program brief e.g. alternative rock or neo-soul.
+From time to time, it may be appropriate, with a simple language warning, to play a song with coarse language if the music is in keeping with that program brief.